BEST Nicaragua Cruise Deals (2024 + 2025): Cheap & Discount Cruises to Nicaragua - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to Nicaragua.
 Choose from the best cruise deals and specials for Nicaragua cruises.
 Save up to 57% on last minute Nicaragua cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular Nicaragua cruises often sail to Acapulco, Los Angeles, Cartagena (Spain), Puerto Quetzal (Antigua) and Corinto during their cruise itinerary.
+Popular Nicaragua cruises often sail to Grand Cayman (Georgetown), Acapulco, Los Angeles, Cartagena (Spain) and Corinto during their cruise itinerary.
 Nicaragua cruises could leave from Los Angeles, Florida, the East Coast, the West Coast and California.
 Most commonly, Nicaragua cruises sail for 15+ Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.